Essential Preparation Tips for Website Translation Services

 These are essential factors that the translation agency must know to quote your website translation project.
 It saves time and money when you have a firm idea of when you need the work completed and what you can spend.
 You may find that time or budgetary concerns necessitate a change of strategy or that you can afford more than you thought.
 There is a big difference between a single language job on a thirty-page all-text website and a website to be translated into multiple languages, plus e-commerce, videos, images, and PDF’s.

 Time for completion is also important to know, since the translation company needs to have that information to plan for the teams they will need to be involved in the website translation project.
-If there is a time limitation that might impact the way the project will be planned and executed, that needs to be known.
-Also, do you need all the languages present at the same time or you are going to work in phases?
+If there is a time limitation that may impact how the project is planned and executed, it needs to be known.
+Also, do you need all the languages to be present at the same time, or will you work in phases?

 What Is the Project’s Scope?

-Consider what content and pages you want included on your translated website.
+Consider the content and pages you want to include on your translated website.
 Will it contain all the pages and features of the original?
 This can mean videos, graphics, blogs, career section, newsletters, etc. You don’t want to over or underestimate the amount of material to be translated and thus waste time and money.

 There are choices to be made about how certain elements should be handled, like captions versus subtitles for video translation.
 This can make the translated site look very different from the original, as culture and locale exert great influence on images, video, and the general content and look of the site.
 Be flexible and open to evaluate options to learn more about the options and make the best decisions for your company and website.